rajwilkhu/prognet-2015/setup/README.md

-# Setting up your environment for deployment on AWS
+# Setting up your environment for the sessions

-## Prerequisites
+## Prerequisites for AWS

 * Install the latest AWS Tools for Powershell from: http://aws.amazon.com/powershell/